 The most common way VRE spreads from person to person is by direct contact, usually with the hands.
-A less common way it can spread is by touching surfaces such as railings, faucets or handles that may have been contaminated with VRE.

-If your hands become contaminated, the VRE bacteria can enter your body if you put your hands into your mouth or eat something without first washing your hands.
+If your hands become contaminated, the VRE bacteria can enter your body if you put your hands into your mouth or eat something without first cleaning your hands.
 VRE can also be spread if you eat food that is contaminated with VRE.
 Food can be contaminated if the person preparing the food does not wash their hands before making and serving the food.